symeneses/MLS-C01/4_implementation/ComputerPower.md

 ## Distributed training

 ### Parameter Servers
-Uses dedicated processes to collect gradients computed by workers, aggregate them and distribute the updated gradients back to the workers in an asynchronous manner.
+Uses dedicated processes to collect gradients computed by workers, aggregate them and distribute the updated gradients back to the workers in an `asynchronous` manner.
 Each instance runs a parameter server process and a worker and communicate with the other workers.
 If a worker falls behind, it might submit stale gradients, which means gradients are not updated.
 If this is happening, reducing the learning rate can be useful.
-To work with this option, a script is available tin the SageMaker TensorFlow container.
+To work with this option, a script is available in the SageMaker TensorFlow container.

 ### Horovod Framework
 Uber's Open Source Distributed Deep Learning Framework for TensorFlow 1.12 or newer, Keras, PyTorch, and Apache MXNet.
 Horovod uses `Ring-AllReduce`, which means the data depends on the number of clusters and not on the number of workers or processes.
-The gradients are updated synchronously, then, gradients are sent with all the processes in the batch finish.
+The gradients are updated `synchronously`, then, gradients are sent when all the processes in the batch finish.
 SageMaker automates the Horovod cluster setup.

 ## Managed Spot Training